MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 <a name="attached-properties" />

-## The five attached bindable properties
+## The attached bindable properties in detail

 `FlexLayout` defines five attached bindable properties.
 These properties are set on children of the `FlexLayout` and pertain only to that particular child.